-From deforestation to rising sea levels to pollution, today’s environment is undoubtedly at risk from numerous issues as a result of human activity.
-We will look at how photography has been used to help raise awareness of these issues and in particular we will be focusing on the photographer Daniel Beltrá, a world-famous photographer that has been recognised in multiple World Press Photo Awards and has worked on many renowned projects.
-Beltrá started his career by documenting the bombings by the Basque separatist organisation Euskadi Ta Askatasuna (ETA) while attending the Complutense University of Madrid.
-He then became a member of staff at Agencia EFE, before deciding to become a freelancer for Greenpeace and the Gamma photo agency, combining his knowledge of photography with his passions in nature.
-By exploring his range of work, we will look at the scale of these impacts on the environment and how Daniel Beltrá’s photography has had a significant impact on the world of conservation and helped raise awareness.
+From deforestation to rising sea levels to pollution, today's environment is undoubtedly at risk from numerous issues as a result of human activity.
+We will look at how photography has been used to help raise awareness of these issues, and in particular, we will be focusing on the photographer Daniel Beltrá, a world-famous photographer that has been recognized in multiple World Press Photo Awards and has worked on many renowned projects.
+Beltrá started his career by documenting the bombings by the Basque separatist organization Euskadi Ta Askatasuna (ETA) while attending the Complutense University of Madrid.
+He then became a member of staff at Agencia EFE before deciding to become a freelancer for Greenpeace and the Gamma photo agency, combining his knowledge of photography with his passions in nature.
+By exploring his range of work, we will look at the scale of these impacts on the environment and how Daniel Beltrá's photography has had a significant impact on the world of conservation and helped raise awareness.

 "Scarlet ibis birds fill the sky above flooded lowlands, near the mouth of the Amazon River.”
 Photograph: Daniel Beltrá, part of Amazon: Paradise Threatened

 “A small section of Amazon rainforest remains in an agricultural field with slash piles littering a more recently cleared plot of land in the background near Santarém, Brazil.”
 Photograph: Daniel Beltrá part of Amazon: Paradise Threatened